 Jack muttered that we had only argued, but they did not falter.
 Minutes later, the police arrived, a fragile barrier between law and chaos.
 Jack remained technically untouchable, yet I understood: the danger had not vanished.

 I thanked the boys, voice shaking, gratitude mingled with lingering fear.
 Without a phone, I was stranded.
-One of them brought me to his apartment with his girlfriend, Lynn.
-There, in her quiet warmth, I found a fleeting sense of safety—a fragile ember of security in a night stretched with terror.
+One of them invited me over to the place he shared with his girlfriend, Lynn.
+There, in the calm of her presence, I found a fleeting sense of safety—a fragile ember of security in a night stretched with terror.

 But Jack returned.
 That night, he waited outside my door, relentless.
 Morning brought no reprieve.
 He confronted me again, demanding what I could not give.
 His persistence eroded my will, threading insidiously into every thought.
 I felt trapped in a web he had spun, each strand tightening, every escape route blocked.